 Although NPL is similar to the rest of the Analytics platform, there are a few subtle differences between them.
 In this article, I will explain exactly how you would go about using NPL.

-When you reach the NPL home page, you will be able to search within a number of fields.
+When you reach the NPL home page, which can be found by clicking on the "Literature" tab, you will be able to search within a number of fields.

 The different fields that you can use to search on NPL are:

 - All fields: This will search within all available fields for what was inputted.

 - Title: This will search within titles for what was inputted.